 Before I get swept up in the semester, let me close the chapter of winter break.
 I'm writing down my internship thoughts in the polar chill of Cambridge, MA.
 January has ended.
 Everything's days and continents away.
 Did you do anything meaningful over the break other than drink bubble tea?Yes!!
 (Doing meaningful things and drinking … Continue reading Interning at Northern Light Venture Capital in China

-Read other From A Foodie installments: From A Foodie: Tasting Japan & Its Shokunin Spirit 🍙 From A Foodie: California Dreamin’ 🌴 I ushered in 2019 in Taipei with my parents — the three of us were there on family vacation for nine joyful, tummy-filled days.
-Taipei is a place where the best foods are found in … Continue reading From A Foodie: Tasting Taipei — worn, but lovely
+Read other From A Foodie installments: From A Foodie: Tasting Japan & Its Shokunin Spirit 🍙 From A Foodie: California Dreamin’ 🌴 From A Foodie: Singapore Chinatown Hawker Adventure!!! 🥟 From A Foodie: Favorite Eats around Harvard & the Best of Boston 🦞 I ushered in 2019 in Taipei with my parents — the three of us … Continue reading From A Foodie: Tasting Taipei — worn, but lovely

 Get off the old train, step onto the platform, merging into the stream of bobbing heads flowing along at the speed of a sweating snail.
 Squeeze past the human gantry, craning my neck for a look at the sky behind the canopy roof.
 See the miniature sky in the phone screens held up by the … Continue reading Sky Lanterns & New Year Resolutions